smartyfh/CMF-CTF/CMF/README.md

 ## CMF

-This repo maintains the implementation of the Cauchy Matrix Factorization method for Web service QoS prediction.
+This repo maintains the implementation of the Cauchy matrix factorization method for Web service QoS prediction.

 ### Usage